Urdharbrunn/ACHR/README.md

 This repository is a definitive attempt to organize this material in a somehow coherent and useful way.

 The project is about to write codes to cover the fundamentals of algorithms and data structure, like vectors and matrices or stacks and graphs.
-I acknowledge that nobody needs this, nonetheless I'm putting this here on GitHub, just in case someone may find this usefull (or funny) in some way.
+I acknowledge that nobody needs this, nonetheless I'm putting this here on GitHub, just in case someone may find this useful (or funny) in some way.

-For whar it is worth, this headers are released under the GNU GPL LICENSE, that is, you can download this and do whatever you want with it, BUT you have to keep this and derived files under the same license.
-Obviously given credits are appreciated.
+For whar it is worth, these headers are released under the GNU GPL LICENSE, that is, you can download this and do whatever you want with it, BUT you have to keep this and derived files under the same license.
+Obviously given credits are appreciated, though not needed.

 That being said, if you find some bug or strange behaviour or want to say something to me, please write to dan(dot)salierno(at)stud(dot)uniroma3(dot)it.